kurtosis-tech/kurtosis/core/planning-docs/week-1.md

 * [ ] TestSuiteRunner needs to throw an error if a user double-registers a test with the same name
-* [ ] Upgrade code to pull images from Docker Hub, not just locally
 * [x] Implement FreeHostPortTracker
     1. [x] Create thread-safe object that tracks free ports with:
         * [x] Method to dole out free ports